NAMTeam/namteam.github.io/content/docs/getting-started/installation-notes.md

 ## Troubleshooting

-Have an issue installing?
-Consult the [Troubleshooting](/docs/getting-started/troubleshooting) page or the [Frequently Asked Questions](/docs/getting-started/frequently-asked-questions) page first to see if your question is covered there.
-Otherwise drop a message in the [NAM Support Forum](https://community.simtropolis.com/forums/forum/30-nam-transit-networks/) at Simtropolis or at the Helpdesk in the SC4Evermore Discord group.
+Consult one of our troubleshooting pages first to see if your question is covered there.
+* Have an issue installing?
+Consult the [Troubleshooting (NAM Installation)](/docs/getting-started/troubleshooting-installation) page.
+* Run into an issue during gameplay?
+Consult the [Troubleshooting (Gameplay)](/docs/getting-started/troubleshooting-gameplay) page.
+* Have a general question?
+Consult the [Frequently Asked Questions](/docs/getting-started/frequently-asked-questions) page.
+* Otherwise drop us a message in the one of the Support areas linked in the top navigation bar.

 # When you're done installing, it's on to the [Basics](/docs/getting-started/in-game-basics).